 1. Be clear about your remit

 Any gaps in responsibilities across your business present an increased opportunity for risk.
-Ensure that everyone knows exactly what part of the business and what activities and tasks they are responsible for.
+Ensure that everyone knows exactly what part of the business and which activities and tasks they are responsible for.

 2. Identify risks early on

 It's never too soon to start thinking about risk.
 The sooner you do this, the easier it will be to manage the risk.
 Think about risk management at the start of every project or task.
 What Early Warning Indicators (EWIs) can we track for different risks?
-Risk management should be embedded into all of your work processes and corporate culture.
+You should embed risk management into your work processes and corporate culture.

 3. Be positive